By Stella Joseph-Jarecki (Enquiries: stellamusicwriter.wordpress.com)

 Aside from the singing aspect of speech pathology, I really wanted a career where I was going to be able to help people and make a difference.

 Why are you passionate about speech therapy?

 Speech pathology is all about promoting communication.
-Being able to communicate is a Universal Declaration of Human Rights.
-It’s really easy to take our ability to use our voices to communicate and express ourselves, for granted.
-For me, it was not until I started studying speech pathology did I realise how many people do not have a voice or a way to express themselves.
-This is something that is really at the heart of why I chose to study speech pathology, to help people communicate with dignity and to flourish within their society.
+Being able to communicate is an item in the Universal Declaration of Human Rights.
+It’s really easy to take our ability to use our voices to communicate, for granted.
+For me, it was not until I started studying speech pathology that I realised how many people do not have a voice or a way to express themselves.
+This is something that is really at the heart of why I chose to study speech pathology, to help people communicate with dignity and flourish within their society.